 5. Rock Walk

 Artificial rocks have one more advantage over real rocks: low cost.
-You can create an entire rock garden or wildlife pond for less than the cost and effort of moving one two-ton boulder into your backyard.
+You can create an entire rock garden or wildlife pond for less than the cost and effort of moving one 2 ton boulder into your backyard.
 Simply repaint your rocks when you want marble or sandstone instead of granite.